TheIshanD/Metabolic-Model-Maker/README.md

 Press [Space] to propagate all values forward in the network according to the weights, biases, inputs, and activation functions.
 The brightness of any neuron will adjust to proportionally match the value of the neuron to help you visually understand the underlying processes.

 Click on any neuron to open the left side panel where you can see and edit its properties.
 The information at the top describes the current neuron's properties while the tabbed information describes the information of the incoming neurons to the currently clicked neuron.

+Upon closing the simulation, if you chose to generate a model, the model will be generated in a CSV format in your desired file location.
+This can be manually edited or sent to others for them to simulate on their own.

+Enjoy!

 ## The Nature of the Project: